wcjordan/chalk/README.md

 ## OAuth Setup
-Create an [OAuth client ID](https://console.cloud.google.com/apis/credentials) Download the client ID as JSON and place at helm/secrets/oauth_web_client_secret.json
+Create an [OAuth client ID](https://console.cloud.google.com/apis/credentials) Download the client ID / secret as JSON and place at helm/secrets/oauth_web_client_secret.json Also copy the client ID / secret to the gcp-setup repo at ./secrets/chalk_oauth_web_client_secret.json so Jenkins integration tests can deploy the secret.

 ## Setup Jenkins Builds
 ### Chalk Build